nagaraju-inturi/Informixgres/README.md

 ### I can connect from localhost but cannot from remote host

 Prestogres trusts connections from localhost and rejects any other connections by default.
-To connect Prestogres from a remote host, you need to edit prestogres\_hba.conf file.
+To connect Prestogres from a remote host, you need to edit informix\_hba.conf file.

 See [Authentication](#authentication) section for details.